gnosischain/media-kit/README.md

 ### DON’T SAY

 * That Gnosis Chain is a Layer-2 solution or a sidechain.
-(It is a layer 1 blockchain network)
+(It is a Layer 1 blockchain network)
-* Describe co-marketing efforts as a partnership between Gnosis Chain and your project.This includes other words that imply this such as joint venture,alliance,endorsement, affiliation
+* Describe co-marketing efforts as a partnership between Gnosis Chain and your project.
+This includes other words that imply this such as joint venture,alliance,endorsement, affiliation
 * Speak on behalf of a GnosisDAO contributor or Gnosis team member.
 * Use language that could be perceived as dismissive or derogatory towards other blockchain networks or projects
 * Call Gnosis Chain, xDai.